 Keep scrolling for your week’s worth of mini hair tutorials, all thanks to the glory of Jennifer Lawrence!

 To pull off this look, start with damp hair.
-Create a deep side part, then spritz hair all over with a texture mist or salt spray like Ouidad’s Wave Create Sea Spray ($26).
+Create a deep side part, then spritz hair all over with a texture mist or salt spray like Ouidad’s Wave Create Sea Spray ($19).
 Then rough-dry, scrunching the hair as you do to encourage texture.
 Next, use a 3/4-inch-barrel curling iron to loosely curl inch-thick strands of the hair, starting at the root and leaving the ends uncurled.
 Make sure to alternate the direction in which you wrap each strand around the barrel to achieve that messy finish.
-Last, mist all over with a strong-hold flexible hair spray, such as R+Co’s Vicious Strong Hold Flexible Hairspray ($29), and let the compliments roll in.
+Last, mist all over with a strong-hold flexible hair spray, like R+Co’s Vicious Strong Hold Flexible Hairspray ($32), and let the compliments roll in.

 Simply hit your roots with a few puffs of volumizing dry shampoo; we love Sachajuan’s Volume Powder ($35).
 Part your hair in the middle, then gather a section of hair from above each ear, and bring them both to the back of your head.
 Use one hand to hold the sections in place at the back of your head and the other to gently yank the hair forward, creating a bit of upward volume.
 Pull out a small strand of hair from one side to the front so it hangs loosely next to your face.
 Then, secure the remaining hair in back with a few bobby pins.
 Within three minutes, your Tuesday hair is fini.
 Thanks, J.Law.

-Here’s what to do: Apply a generous amount of dry shampoo—Living Proof’s Perfect Hair Day Dry Shampoo ($22) soaks up oil like no other.
+Here’s what to do: Apply a generous amount of dry shampoo—Living Proof’s Perfect Hair Day Dry Shampoo ($24) soaks up oil like no other.
 Then, part your hair in the middle.
 Use a 1 1/2-inch-barrel curling iron to create soft waves near your face.
 (You don’t have to curl all of your head—it’s hump day, not your wedding day.)
 Next, bring all of the hair from either side of your part to the back of your head, and secure in a ponytail with an elastic.
 Like you did on Tuesday, create upward volume by gently pulling hair from the ponytail forward.
 Last, free a few pieces of hair on either side of your face for a looser, more feminine look.
-How chic would this style pair with an office-appropriate midi dress, like this one ($37)?

 To get the look, apply a mousse to wet hair; we like Drybar Southern Belle Volumizing Mousse ($26).
 This helps create body.
 Then, blow-dry with a round brush.
 Once hair is dry, create a center part, and use a rat-tail comb to lightly backcomb the hair at the crown of your head for height.
-Finally, mist hair all over with a shine spray, such as Kevin Murphy Shimmer Shine ($30), and tuck a lock of hair behind one ear.
+Finally, mist hair all over with a shine spray, like the Kevin Murphy Shimmer Shine ($29), and tuck a lock of hair behind one ear.
 Ba-da-boom!
 J.Law reincarnate.

 Time to mix it up a little to celebrate the weekend.
 Plus, it’s Saturday, so you actually have time to dedicate to executing this gorgeous Dutch crown braid.
 (Also, let’s have a moment of silence for how amazing it is that you can do this style on lob-length hair.)